Leonardo2718/milc/README.md

 The `test/` directory contains some sample tests for the compiler.
 Tests are organized in several sub-directories:

-- `test/from_assignment*`: contains tests provided as part of the assignments
+- `test/unimplemented_features`: contains tests for partially supported features
 - `test/good`: contains "well-formed" test files that should compile successfully
 - `test/bad`: contains test files that should cause compilation failures